majirajib4747/Project4_Team2/README.md

 ## How to run the model:<br>

-1. Download the Image files from the [OASIS Dataset on Kaggle](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) and specify the folder which it is stored on your machine in the code.
+1. Request access to the [Google Drive folder](https://drive.google.com/drive/folders/1BM7i7OU4pHrukjwFYiMMQL0WyNlAlK0q?usp=drive_link) containing the images and specify the folder which it is stored on your machine in the code.
-2. Select the folder called "OASIS_MRI_Image_Processing".
-3. The file "alzheimer-detection-and-classification-oasis-data- New.ipynb" will run the code.
+2. Select the file called "Alzheimer(OAISIS)_CNN_3categories.ipynb" to run the code.

-## Colored MRI Image Proccessing
+## MRI Image Proccessing

 Next we used supervised learning (SVM) to process colored images of [MRI scans](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) which can be downloaded and organized onto your machine.
 We tried to use the images to predict Alzheimer or Non Alzheimer (Binary prediction).

+The data was prepared in two different ways: <br>
+1. Alzheimer Detection: Predict whether the patient has Alzheimer's disease or not (non vs all other categories). <br>
+2. Alzheimer Classifier: Define what stage the patient is in the Alzheimer category.

+The models that are going to be tested:
+* PCA for Alzheimer Detection
+* LDA for Alzheimer Detection
+* SVM for Alzheimer Detection and Alzheimer Classifier
+* CNN for Alzheimer Detection(VGG16) and Alzheimer Classifierb (EfficientNetB0)

 We tried the SVM Model with different kernels and we found that SVM with Linear Kernel was the most accurate model:<br>